Advanced Cellular Therapy for Knees

 As we age, load-bearing joints like our knees lose their lubrication and the cartilage wears down.
-Stem cell therapy is a procedure which uses the body’s own regenerative mechanisms to not only slow down the inflammation process, but also potentially heal damaged tissue through cartilage regeneration.
+Advanced Cellular Therapy (ACT) is a procedure which uses the body’s own biologic mechanisms to slow down the inflammation process and to improve pain and function.

-This breakthrough technology involves harvesting stem cells from one part of the body and transplanting them to another, initiating and supporting the regenerative processes.
-At Reflex, we take stem cells from adipose (fat) tissue, which has the highest known concentration of stem cells in the body.
+This breakthrough technology involves harvesting cells from one part of the body and transplanting them to another.
+At Reflex, we take cells from adipose (fat) tissue, mix those cells with PRP, and transplant them into the knee(s).

-How does stem cell therapy help heal the knee?
+How does Advanced Cell Therapy help the knee?

 The human body is made of trillions of cells.
 Each hour, millions of these cells die and must be replaced.
 Undifferentiated (or not fully programmed) stem cells are the source of this healing – they are how our bodies continually repair themselves.